dhs-envirotech/timelapse/README.md

 This codebase is all the code & infrastructure needed to turn a Raspberry Pi into a timelapse camera.

-> It also runs its own access point (basically a wifi network) to allow access to the web server.

 ### Technologies Used

 <!-- Variables -->